substantial/updeep/README.md

 Requires [lodash] as a peer dependency, so make sure you have it installed as well.

+## Configuration

+If `NODE_ENV` is `"production"`, updeep will not attempt to freeze objects.
+This may yield a slight performance gain.

 ## Motivation

 While creating reducers for use with [redux], I wanted something that made it